TarunRajV/SQL-Portfolio-Project/README.md

 # SQL-Portfolio-Project

-Data Cleaning | Data Manupulation
+Data Exploring | Data Cleaning | Data Manupulation

 In this Project I have explored a samll data set regarding Zomato and derived some intresting insights!